nilsmango/project7III/content/tap/_index.md

 ### Connectivity
 - **USB** (macOS)
 - **WiFi** (macOS & Windows)
+- Includes a custom Ableton Live Remote Script for deep integration
 - No server or Max for Live device required.
-Simply download the MIDI remote script and put it in the correct folder.
+Simply download the MIDI Remote Script and put it in the correct folder.
 More information [here](/tap/manual/#2-1-add-the-tap-midi-remote-script).

 ## App Store
 Download Tap on the App Store and test it for free for 15 minutes per day!